michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 6. Fix specs for `Review` model.

+11. In navigation bar insert links for guest users to login / signup and for users that are already logged in - to logout.

 ### Issues to solve:

 1. There are a few missing fields on the `User` model.
 Make sure `spec/models/user_spec.rb passes.`